G0V1NDS/city-list/README.md

 ### Available Scripts

 - `npm start` - for starting development server
+- `npm run startD` - for starting development server with nodemon
 - `npm run build:start` - for packaging production build - it will build and start production enviroment
-- `npm run start:prod` - for starting production server with excisting build
+- `npm run start:prod` - for starting production server with existing build

 ##### Deployment